j2store/userguide/product.md

 * ***Product Option Price Prefix***

-This option will work when the previous option is enabled.
+This option will work only when the previous option is enabled.

 Setting this option to **'Show'**, will show the prefix for price modifier. i.e., a modifier '+/-' will be shown in the view, to modify the product price.